 Broxtowe Borough Council aims to treat all tenants, leaseholders and members of the community fairly, equally and no less favourably than anyone else.
-We are committed to promoting diversity within the community and expect staff and customers to respect diversity.
+We are committed to promoting diversity within the community and expect staff and customers to respect diversity including those with diagnosed physical or mental health complaints which may affect their behaviour.
 We therefore aim to limit the impact of anti-social behaviour to create an inclusive community for everyone within the borough.
 When dealing with complaints and progressing anti-social behaviour cases, we will consider the access to service implications throughout the investigation and potential enforcement.
 This applies in respect of both complainants and perpetrators or perceived perpetrators.